Introduction

 TYPO3 Security Landscape

-Important distinction: Extensions registered IN the TER have the possibility of a security check by the official team – regardless of whether you install them via TER or Composer/Packagist (Composer is even preferred!).
+Important Distinction: Extensions that are registered IN the TER have the possibility of a security review by the official team – regardless of whether you install them via TER or Composer/Packagist (Composer is even preferred!).

-But: Extensions that are ONLY available on GitHub/Packagist (NOT registered in the TER) are completely outside the security scope.
-For these, check particularly carefully: code quality, update frequency, community support, and the reputation of the maintainers.
+However: Extensions that are ONLY available on GitHub/Packagist (NOT registered in the TER) lie completely outside the security scope.
+For these, pay special attention to: code quality, update frequency, community support, and the reputation of the maintainers.

 Both systems are only as secure as their configuration and maintenance.
 Regular updates, hardened servers, WAF (Web Application Firewall), and security monitoring are mandatory – regardless of the CMS.